dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code.md

 hide_last_modified: true
 ---

 Working in the field of quantum technologies I often chat to people from a variety of quantum-focused fields.
 A weird thing happens if people from traditionally different communities talk about the same stuff.
 This is how I have first heard about the toric code: both condensed matter and quantum error correction people spoke about it a lot.
-At that stage I decided to get a better idea of this mysterious “toric code thing”.
-I soon discovered why people talk about it so much: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.
+After I started reading about the toric code, I soon discovered why people talk about it so much: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.
 More broadly, toric code, nicely links topology to many-body quantum systems and displays some striking connections between quantum matter and information.
-Exciting!
-In this blogpost I would like to discuss few basic properties of a toric code model, viewing it from condensed matter perspective (since quantum error correction view of it is somewhat more well-known).
+Curious!
+In this blogpost I would like to approach toric code from a slightly more condensed matter angle discuss few basic properties of a toric code model, viewing it from condensed matter perspective (since quantum error correction view of it is somewhat more well-known).
 Stay tuned: I promise there are few cute ideas along the way.

 <!-- [^1]: Read: interesting -->
 *[weird]: Read: interesting